ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 When clients connect to a server using TLS, the client normally needs to check that the certificate is valid.
 Web browsers have long worked this out; web browsers come with a configurable set of certificate authority public keys (directly or via the operating system) and automatically verify each new TLS connection.

 *Beware*: If you are using your own client, instead of using a web browser, double-check that you are using the TLS library API *correctly*.
 Many TLS library APIs do *not* fully verify the server’s TLS certificate automatically.
 For example, they may allow connections to a server when there is no server certificate, they may allow any certificate (instead of a certificate for the site you are trying to connect to), or allow expired certificates.
-This is an extremely common mistake (*[The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Softwar*e](https://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf), by Martin Georgiev, Subodh Iyengar, Suman Jana, Rishita Anubhai, Dan Boneh, and Vitaly Shmatikov, 2012).
+This is an extremely common mistake ([*The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software*](https://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf), by Martin Georgiev, Subodh Iyengar, Suman Jana, Rishita Anubhai, Dan Boneh, and Vitaly Shmatikov, 2012).
 If this is the case, you may be using a low-level TLS API instead of the API you should be using.

 🔔 Improper certificate validation is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #25.
 It is identified as [CWE-295](https://cwe.mitre.org/data/definitions/295.html), *Improper Certificate Validation*.